Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 #### Market Data WebSocket v2 (`/market-v2`) — preferred
 - Use `/market-v2` for new clients.
 It exposes tick and indicator payloads only (no OHLC streaming), and advertises capabilities via `supported_data_types` in the greeting.
 - Current capabilities: `supported_data_types = ["ticks","indicators"]`.
-- Broadcast-All mode: v2 pushes ticks and indicators (closed‑bar) for a baseline set of symbols/timeframes to all connected clients without explicit subscriptions.
+- Broadcast-All mode: v2 pushes ticks and indicators (closed‑bar) to all connected clients without explicit subscriptions.
 OHLC is computed server‑side only for indicators/alerts.
-  - Baseline symbols: `RSI_SUPPORTED_SYMBOLS` from `app/constants.py` (broker‑suffixed)
+  - Symbols: all symbols in `ALLOWED_WS_SYMBOLS` (defaults to all `RSI_SUPPORTED_SYMBOLS` from `app/constants.py`, broker‑suffixed)
   - Baseline timeframes: M1, M5, M15, M30, H1, H4, D1
 - Subscribe remains optional and is primarily used to receive `initial_ohlc` / `initial_indicators` snapshots on demand.

 Security and input validation (mirrors REST policy):
 - If `API_TOKEN` is set, WebSocket connections must include header `X-API-Key: <token>`; otherwise connections are allowed without auth.
-- Symbols allowlist: by default, only symbols in `RSI_SUPPORTED_SYMBOLS` are accepted.
-Override with env `WS_ALLOWED_SYMBOLS` (comma-separated, broker-suffixed).
+- Symbols allowlist: by default, all symbols in `RSI_SUPPORTED_SYMBOLS` are accepted and streamed.
+Override with env `WS_ALLOWED_SYMBOLS` (comma-separated, broker-suffixed) to restrict the feed.
 - Timeframe allowlist: defaults to all `app.models.Timeframe` values.
 Override with env `WS_ALLOWED_TIMEFRAMES` (values like `1M,5M,1H` or enum names like `M1,M5,H1`).
 - Per-connection caps (env-configurable):
   - `WS_MAX_SYMBOLS` (default 10)